Data handling with Pandas![link image 69](/icons/link.svg)

 0 5.0dtype: float64

-If you want to create more items in the series, you need to pass the index with the number of items you want, so that all items will have the value of the scalar
+If you want to create more items in the series, you need to pass the index with the number of items you want, so all the items will have the value of the scalar

 serie = pd.Series(5.0, index=["a", "b", "c", "d", "e"])serie